This simple Pumpkin Pie Spice combines cinnamon, nutmeg, ginger, cloves, and allspice to create a comforting blend that can be used in countless ways.

 Pumpkin Pie Spice

-This simple Pumpkin Pie Spice combines cinnamon, nutmeg, ginger, cloves, and allspice to create a comforting blend that can be used countless ways.
+Pumpkin Pie Spice is a simple mix of cinnamon, nutmeg, ginger, cloves, and allspice, a perfect fall blend that can be used in countless ways!

 Ingredients